ta0kira/locking-container/readme.txt

 Note that there might still be a slight block while waiting for access to the status information stored by the lock.

+Note that the proxy objects act like shared pointers, and the lock isn't released until the reference count hits zero.
+This means that if you 'clear' a proxy, there might still be other references to it that keep the lock from being released.
+This behavior can be useful (vs. 'std::unique_ptr' behavior) if you want to organize the proxy objects, e.g., in a list or a queue.

 ----- Lock Types -----